Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

 ### Objectives

-* This note book helps meet the clients business requirements 1 as listed below
+- This notebook addresses Business Requirement 1 defined by the client, focusing on visually distinguishing healthy cherry leaves from those affected by powdery mildew.
+- The key deliverables aligned with the Streamlit dashboard ***(Page 2: Cherry Leaves Visualizer)*** include:
+  - **Average and Variability Images (Checkbox 1)**:
-  - Average images and variability images for each class (healthy or powdery mildew).
+    - Average images represent the mean pixel values across all samples in each class (healthy or infected).
-    - In general the mean and standard deviation is called avergae and variablity.
-    - This will help us meet the Checkbox 1 of Page 2 on our Steamlit Dashboard App
+    - Variability is shown through standard deviation, highlighting intra-class consistency or noise.
+    - This visual summary helps the user compare both classes side-by-side using statistical representations.
+  - **Differences Between Class Averages (Checkbox 2)**:
-  - The differences between average healthy and average powdery mildew cherry leaves.
+    - A third image is presented showing the pixel-wise differences between average healthy and average infected leaves.
-    - This will help us meet the Checkbox 2 of Page 2 on our Steamlit Dashboard App.
-    - We can see three images - Average healthy, Avergae Powdery and Difference in healthy and powdery
-  - An image montage for each class - healthy and Powdery Mildew cherry leaves
-    - In the Streamlit Dasboard app under Page 2 the client can select a labeel - Healthy or Powdery Mildew
-    - This will allow the client to create a montage of ramdom pro-labelled images from the selected images for the selected label.
+    - This helps the user understand subtle variations between the two categories, even if they are not immediately obvious to the human eye.
+    - All three visuals—Healthy Average, Infected Average, and Difference Image—are displayed side by side.
+  - **Image Montage per Class (Checkbox 3)**:
+    - Users can select a label ("Healthy" or "Powdery Mildew") via a dropdown menu.
-    - Every time the client clicks the **Create Montage** button, it generates a new montage of random images
+    - Upon clicking the Create Montage button, a new set of randomly sampled, pre-labeled images is displayed in a montage format.
+    - Each click generates a different combination, offering visual intuition on real-world variability within the class.
+- This visual analysis supports the client’s goal of assessing whether healthy and infected leaves can be reliably differentiated through human inspection or automated modeling.

 ### Inputs

-* The input for this notebook from the test, train and vaidation datasets created in the DataColelction notebook under the below directories
+- The input for this notebook comes from the training, validation, and test datasets that were created in the Data Collection Notebook, located in the following directory structure:
-  - Train Dataset - /workspaces/Project5_Mildew_Detection_in_Cherry_Leaves/input/dataset/cherry-leaves/train
+  - Train Dataset - input/dataset/cherry-leaves/test
-  - Test Dataset - /workspaces/Project5_Mildew_Detection_in_Cherry_Leaves/input/dataset/cherry-leaves/test
+  - Test Dataset - input/dataset/cherry-leaves/train
-  - Validate Dataset - /workspaces/Project5_Mildew_Detection_in_Cherry_Leaves/input/dataset/cherry-leaves/validation
+  - Validate Dataset - input/dataset/cherry-leaves/validation

 ### Outputs

-* The output will as below
-  - Image shape embedding pickle file
+- A pickle file containing the image shape embeddings.
-  - Mean and Variability of imagess per label plot
+- Plots visualizing the mean and standard deviation (variability) for each class label (healthy and powdery mildew).
-  - Plot to distinguish contrast between parasite-contained and uninfected cell images
+- A contrast plot highlighting the differences between average healthy and mildew-infected images.
-  - Generate code that answers business requirement 1 and can be used to build image montage on Streamlit dashboard
+- Functional code blocks that fulfill ***Business Requirement 1***, including support for generating image montages within the Streamlit dashboard.

 ### Importance of this notebook

-- This exercise is important to visually differentiate images of one class from another.
+- This exercise is essential for visually differentiating images between the two classes: **healthy and powdery mildew**.
-- data visualization for image data is usually limited to creating animage montage to visually differentiate between different pre-labeled images.
+- In image-based datasets, data visualization is typically limited to image montages that allow us to observe and compare patterns across pre-labeled images.
-- Understanding the statistical difference between the mean and variability of the images of different classes helps you to anticipate the quality of data for model training.
+- By analyzing the statistical differences in mean and variability of each class, we gain insights into the quality and separability of the data — ***a critical step before training any machine learning model***.

 ## MODELLING AND EVALUATION NOTEBOOK

 ### Objectives

-- This note book helps meet the clients business requirements 2 as listed below
+- This note book helps meet the clients ***business requirements 2*** as listed below
 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

 ### Inputs

-- The input for this notebook from the test, train and vaidation datasets created in the DataColelction notebook under the below directories
+- The following inputs are used, sourced from the Data Collection notebook:

-  - Train Dataset - /workspaces/Project5_Mildew_Detection_in_Cherry_Leaves/input/dataset/cherry-leaves/train
+  - Train Dataset: /input/dataset/cherry-leaves/train

+  - Validation Dataset: /input/dataset/cherry-leaves/validation

-  - Test Dataset - /workspaces/Project5_Mildew_Detection_in_Cherry_Leaves/input/dataset/cherry-leaves/test
+  - Test Dataset: /input/dataset/cherry-leaves/test

-  - Validate Dataset - /workspaces/Project5_Mildew_Detection_in_Cherry_Leaves/input/dataset/cherry-leaves/validation
-  - image shape embeddings
+  - Image Shape Embedding: /outputs/v1/image_shape.pkl

+  - Label Classes: ['healthy', 'powdery_mildew']

 ### Outputs

-* The output will as below
-  - Images distribution plot in train, validation, and test set
-  - Image augmentation
+- The notebook generates the following outputs, saved in the outputs/v1/ directory:

-  - Class indices to change prediction inference in labels
+- class_indices.pkl: For prediction inference in deployed apps.
-  - Machine learning model creation and training
+- mildew_detection_model.h5: Saved trained model.
+- evaluation.pkl: Pickled test loss and accuracy.

+- Training Performance Visuals:
+  - model_training_losses.png
+  - model_training_acc.png

-  - Save model
+- Image Analytics:
-  - Learning curve plot for model performance
-  - Model evaluation on pickle file
-  - Prediction on the random image file
+  - Average and variability plots per class (avg_var_*.png)
+  - Difference between class averages (difference_between_averages.png)

+- Predictions on unseen images using saved model.

 ### Importance of this notebook

-  - Image augmentation increases the training image data by artificially and temporarily creating training images through different processes, or a combination of multiple processes, such as random rotation, shifts, shear, and flips, etc, in the computer’s short term memory.
+- Image Augmentation enhances the training dataset by artificially generating new image variations (in memory) using transformations such as:
+  - Random rotations
+  - Width/height shifting
+  - Shearing
+  - Flipping
+  - Zooming and rescaling
+  - These augmentations expose the model to a wider range of image conditions, improving its ability to generalize and reducing the risk of overfitting.
+- Trains a robust CNN-based model, capable of accurately classifying healthy vs. mildew-affected cherry leaves.
+- Enables real-time prediction on new, unseen images — a core requirement of the Streamlit dashboard interface.
+- Stores essential artifacts for downstream integration:
+  - Trained model (.h5)
+  - Class mappings (class_indices.pkl)
+  - Evaluation metrics (evaluation.pkl)
+- Reinforces deployment readiness by:
+  - Applying early stopping to prevent overfitting
+  - Capturing model performance through accuracy/loss curves
+  - Aligning outputs to specific dashboard features

-- Data Augmentation Image
+#### Data Augmentation Image

 ![data_augmentation](Readme.doc/data_augmentation.png)

-- Choice of the Algorithm
+#### Choice of the Algorithm

 ![algorithm_selection](Readme.doc/algorithm_selection.png)

-- Overfitting Model
+#### Overfitting Model

 ![overfitting_model](Readme.doc/overfitting_model.png)